deepsquare-io/ClusterFactory/web/docs/getting-started/06-xcat-configuration.md

 Congratulations, you've deployed a bare-metal server! xCAT is a heavy beast, but a complete bare metal provisioner.
 We recommend that you familiarize yourself with the software very quickly by reading the [xCAT documentation](https://xcat-docs.readthedocs.io/en/stable/overview/index.html).

-Next steps should be to configure your compute nodes and install a job scheduler like Slurm so you can run parallel jobs!
+The next steps should be to configure your compute nodes and install a job scheduler like Slurm so you can run parallel jobs!